List of Warriors characters: Mistystar

-Daughter of Bluestar and Oakheart, leader of RiverClan after Leopardstar.
-Dies in River.
+Daughter of Bluestar, and leader of RiverClan after Leopardstar.

 Silverstream

 RiverClan warrior.
 Daughter of Crookedstar and mate of Graystripe.
 She died while giving birth to her kits, Feathertail and Stormfur.

 The New Prophecy

 Feathertail

-Feathertail is a former warrior of RiverClan who saves the Tribe of Rushing Water from a mountain lion called Sharptooth in Moonrise.
-However, she dies in the process, and chooses to stay in the Tribe's version of StarClan, The Tribe of Endless Hunting.
+Former RiverClan warrior.
+Chosen RiverClan cat for the journey to find the lake territories.
+She saved the Tribe of Rushing Water from a mountain lion called Sharptooth in Moonrise.
+However, she died in the process, and chose to stay in the Tribe's version of StarClan, The Tribe of Endless Hunting.
+Had a brief romance with Crowfeather.

 Hawkfrost

-Former warrior of RiverClan and half-brother of Brambleclaw through Tigerstar.
-He tried to kill Firestar so that Bramblestar could become leader, but Brambleclaw killed Hawkfrost to save Firestar before Hawkfrost could enact his plan.
+Former warrior of RiverClan and half-brother of Brambleclaw through the first Tigerstar.
+He tried to kill Firestar so that Brambleclaw could become leader, but Brambleclaw killed Hawkfrost to save Firestar before Hawkfrost could enact his plan.
 In the Dark Forest, he trained Ivypool, and his spirit was eventually killed by Brambleclaw once more.

 Mothwing

-Medicine cat of RiverClan after Mudfur.
+Medicine cat of RiverClan.
 She didn't believe in StarClan for a very long time.
 Later, she admits that StarClan exists, but she still questions the idea of being guided by spirits.